theogiraudet/Bookshelf/docs/contribute/generated-files.md

 ### 🧪 Test Related

-Bookshelf uses PackTest to run tests for its modules.
-To ensure smooth execution, it:
+Bookshelf uses **PackTest** to run automated tests for its modules.
+To ensure smooth and isolated execution, it:

-- Automatically includes `@batch <module>` instructions in test functions.
+- Automatically injects `@environment bs.load:<module>` instructions into test functions.
-- Generates a `__setup__` test function to isolate and load only the module being tested.
+- Creates a dedicated test environment inside the `bs.load` namespace that isolates and loads only the module under test.

 ### 🏷️ Tag Related